German art: Printmaking and Dürer

+Danube School and Northern Mannerism

 The Danube School is the name of a circle of artists of the first third of the 16th century in Bavaria and Austria, including Albrecht Altdorfer, Wolf Huber and Augustin Hirschvogel.
 With Altdorfer in the lead, the school produced the first examples of independent landscape art in the West (nearly 1,000 years after China), in both paintings and prints.
 Their religious paintings had an expressionist style somewhat similar to Grünewald's.
 Dürer's pupils Hans Burgkmair and Hans Baldung Grien worked largely in prints, with Baldung developing the topical subject matter of witches in a number of enigmatic prints.

 Hans Holbein the Elder and his brother Sigismund Holbein painted religious works in the late Gothic style.
 Hans the Elder was a pioneer and leader in the transformation of German art from the Gothic to the Renaissance style.
 His son, Hans Holbein the Younger was an important painter of portraits and a few religious works, working mainly in England and Switzerland.
 Holbein's well known series of small woodcuts on the Dance of Death relate to the works of the Little Masters, a group of printmakers who specialized in very small and highly detailed engravings for bourgeois collectors, including many erotic subjects.

 The outstanding achievements of the first half of the 16th century were followed by several decades with a remarkable absence of noteworthy German art, other than accomplished portraits that never rival the achievement of Holbein or Dürer.
 The next significant German artists worked in the rather artificial style of Northern Mannerism, which they had to learn in Italy or Flanders.
-Hans von Aachen and the Netherlandish Bartholomeus Spranger were the leading painters at the Imperial courts in Vienna and Prague, and the productive Netherlandish Sadeler family of engravers spread out across Germany, among other counties.
+Hans von Aachen and the Netherlandish Bartholomeus Spranger were the leading painters at the Imperial courts in Vienna and Prague, and the productive Netherlandish Sadeler family of engravers spread out across Germany, among other countries.
 This style was continued for another generation by Bartholomeus Strobel, an example of an essentially German artist born and working in Silesia, in today's Poland, until he emigrated to escape the Thirty Years War and become painter at the Polish court.
 Adam Elsheimer, the most influential German artist in the 17th century, spent his whole mature career in Italy, where he began by working for another émigré Hans Rottenhammer.
 Both produced highly finished cabinet paintings, mostly on copper, with classical themes and landscape backgrounds.